Friday, December 7, 2012

 Updating the Story

 Semple's approach to updating the story for the 1970's is ingenious.
 In 1976 it was still conceivable--barely--that there could be the proverbial "undiscovered" island.
 Technological advances in satellite mapping would soon make that a hard sell.
-A recent novel illustrates the problems with the so-called "undiscovered" island.
-The 2010 novel Fragment by Warren Fahy deals with an undiscovered island and the author has to go through hoops--basically the island is hidden inside the cone of what looks like a volcano--to explain how it could have remained undiscovered for so long.
-When Peter Jackson remade the film in 2005, it is telling that he set it in 1935--it is simply too hard to try and update the story to modern times.
+The 2010 novel Fragment by Warren Fahy deals with an undiscovered island and the author has to go through hoops to explain how it remained so.
+When Peter Jackson remade the film in 2005, it is telling that he set it in 1935--it is simply too hard to try and update the story to modern times without drastically altering the setup.
 KONG: SKULL ISLAND (2017), which was intended to set the stage for a new film franchise involving the big guy, also tellingly set the action in the early 70’s.
-GODZILLA VS. KONG (2021) sets the action in the present, but a present in which the existence of large creatures that roam the Earth (and seas) is a given.
-The 76 version of Kong told the classic tale, however, set in the mid-seventies in a reasonably believable fashion.
+GODZILLA VS. KONG (2021) sets the action in the present, but a present in which the existence of large creatures that roam the Earth (and seas) is a given so it is obviously not intended to be taken as realistic.
+The 76 version of Kong tells the classic tale, however, set in the mid-seventies and in a reasonably believable fashion.

 Characters